layanii/QuickUnits/README.md

 # QuickUnits

-is a simple and user-friendly unit converter that allows you to convert between different units of measurement.
-Whether you need to convert currency, length, or weight, QuickUnits has you covered !
+QuickUnits is a simple and user-friendly unit converter that allows you to convert between different units of measurement.
+Whether you need to convert currency, length, or weight, QuickUnits has you covered!

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.1.6.

-## Development server
+## Development Server

 To start a local development server, run: